 Many LGBTQ+ people who have been to addiction treatment report that they have experienced uncomfortable environments that are not educated in LGBTQ+ culture or the best practices for the LGBTQ+ population.
 Transpire Help is committed to the outreach and LGBTQ+ education necessary to have a significant impact on addiction treatment and mental health providers.

 We are excited to offer applicants the opportunity to receive financial support for a number of resources and services that are foundational to living a happy and fulfilling life the clean and sober way.
 However, our main goal is to establish sober housing for the LGBTQ+ community following treatment.
 In addition to effective, compassionate treatment for the LGBTQ+ community, we have found that housing is the biggest need and this is where we are focusing our attention.

 We first launched this campaign during Recovery Month 2017.
 Our goal has been to raise $20,000 to lay a strong foundation for Transpire Help.
 Our hope is to exceed this number- you can help us with any amount, big or small!
 We founded Transpire Help in 2016 as a volunteer-run, non-profit organization.

 Where your donation will go: 5% percent of the money raised will cover outreach and education materials.
 25% percent will be available for financial aid towards expenses such as hormone replacement therapy (HRT), other medications, name changing processing fees, mental health services and more.
 75% of all money raised will go towards sober housing.

 Thank You, family & friends!

-You are among the first people being contacted to launch Transpire Help!
-With your generous support, we are going to make this incredible vision a reality.
 We will be sending all donors beautiful thank you cards with original art from LGBTQ+ individuals in recovery.